ShehabEl-DeenAlalkamy/Galaxy-Fighter/README.md

 # Galaxy Fighter
 Your leisure will now become a fight-filled experience, that you are for sure going to enjoy.
 With the adventure coming your way in this Galaxy Fighter game, fun with thrill is guaranteed!
-Have the win-win spirit and get ready to feel goosebumps, because you are the GALAXY JET FIGHTER.
+Have the win-win spirit and get ready to feel goosebumps, because you are the GALAXY FIGHTER.

 ![gameplay](https://user-images.githubusercontent.com/64443382/107883556-5b70dc80-6ef8-11eb-9d65-55a1e150cabb.png)